St John the Evangelist Church, Newbury

 St John the Evangelist Church is one of four parish churches in the town of Newbury in the English county of Berkshire.
+It is part of the Benefice of South Newbury, along with the Churches of St George the Martyr, Wash Common and St Michael and All Angels, Enborne.

+St John the Evangelist Church is a Progressive and Inclusive church in the Anglo-Catholic Tradition.

 History

 In 1859 the parish of Saint John was founded and in 1860 was consecrated by the Bishop of Oxford.
 A church designed by William Butterfield was built, which served the parish until 10 February 1943, when it was destroyed in a German air raid.

 After the war, money was raised to build a new church.
 Designed by Stephen Dykes Bower, it incorporates glass salvaged from the old church and over 750,000 hand-made bricks.
 Dating from 1955, the sanctuary windows are by AE Buss of Goddard & Gibbs.

 The church is Grade II listed.